frzam/zero-to-one/Day #0/README.md

 ###### Exercise 02
 1. Create a folder on desktop called *github-username*.github.io , inside this create a new file called *index.html* and paste your photo inside this folder.
 Rename your photo to *img.jpg*.
 Then open index.html in notepad ++
-2. Write a html program white following functions:
+2. Write a html program with following functions:
   * Title as your Name
   * "About Me" heading
   * Simple paragraph about you.